RQISL/portfolio-project-2-robert-quinlan/README.md

 ## Credits

 I was nervous to do projects because I had experienced how difficult through javascript where I studied for Multimedia BA degree.
 I started project 2, I found it was extremely difficult all over again.
 My concept was before start developing the site and turn out I was not able to full completed which are get result, age group and time up game.
 I had spend to learning other resource a lot of time.
-I tried to understand the javascript but I was disppointed because I could not understand what they have explaining.
-Cause it was not my first English language.
+I tried to understand the javascript.

 My mentor had good feedback and helps with my process improvement on site project.